I say a distracted Salah. I rush through it.

 I shorten my prayer, I delay it till the last moment, I rush through it.

-I give up on the nawafil I used to do and so I start to give up on myself.
+I give up on the nawafil I used to do and in so doing, I start giving up on myself!

 I think if I were standing behind him and I was distracted, I would tell myself: how awful am I that I cannot concentrate on a Salah led by Rasulullah sws as Imam!